 Recessed lighting isn't just for paving, walls, or ceilings – it can be used in decking too.
 Take this stylish pool space, for instance, where the series of lights guides guests safely around the walkway.

-'Deck lighting is the perfect way to reinforce the modern aspect of a garden,' says Lights4fun.
+'Deck lighting is the perfect way to reinforce the modern aspect of a garden,' says Lights4fun (opens in new tab).
 'You can find lighting options that are small and neat, making them the perfect addition to any small space and adhere to the clean and crisp city look.
 With various solar or plug-in options, it is a seamless process to insert your lights into decking and power them.'
-You can find plenty more deck lighting ideas in our dedicated guide.

 We mentioned underwater pond lights above, and here's a beautiful example of them in use.
-A waterfall is always a lovely feature, so it seems a shame to let it sink into the shadows when night comes around.
+Pond ideas with waterfalls always make a lovely feature, so it seems a shame to let one sink into the shadows when night comes around.
 After all, what could make a more elegant backdrop when enjoying alfresco evening drinks?

 Of course, you don't have to go for a range of colors if you don't want to – a warm, white hue will create just as much impact.
 Bear in mind that the bigger the tree, the more power you'll need to light it up successfully, which will increase the electricity costs.